Dr Ellen Adams

 History of classical collections

-The classical world in London’s museums
+The classical world in modern London and its museums

 Ellen’s research focuses on the archaeology of Mediterranean islands, in particular Crete and Cyprus during the Bronze Age.
 Various themes are explored in this work, such as ritual, experiential approaches to architecture and monumentality.
 She is also interested in museology, and how the ancient world is displayed and reconstructed in modern London.